Nino2357/Multiplayer_Minesweeper/README.md

 - put/remove flag
 - different color case for each player

 ##### Switch GameMode

 MenuBar -> Mode -> Solo / Multi

+---

+#### Technical Choice

+Using swing library for graphical interface.

+Using socket for Serveur/Client communication

+Using thread for waiting message from Server/client

+---

 #### Communication codes